munshkr/sequel-mysql_generated_columns/README.md

 To enable extension, call `DB.extension :mysql_generated_columns`.

-Use `#generated_column(name, type, expression, opts)` or `#add_generated_column(name, type, expression, opts)` on `create_table` and `alter_table` blocks respectively.
+Use `#column` or `#add_column` with an extra options `:as => expr` where `expr` is an SQL expression object or a string literal.

 Possible options:

 * `:stored`: Whether generated column will be STORED or VIRTUAL.
-By default it omits the STORED keyword, so this means generated column will be a virtual column.
+By default it omits the STORED keyword, so this means generated column will be virtual.

 * `:unique`: Whether to add a unique constraint or not.
 By default it omits the UNIQUE KEY keyword.

-* `:null`: Allow null values or not.
+* `:null`: Allow or disallow null values.
 By default it omits keyword, meaning it falls back to database default.

-* `:primary_key`: If column has a primary key or not.
+* `:primary_key`: Whether column has a primary key or not.
 By default it omits the keyword PRIMARY KEY.

 * `:index`: Whether to create an index after adding column or not.
-Same arguments as `:index` option in conventional `#add_column`.

 ## Development